 Not only that, each and every intranet can be customised with your company branding, ensuring your intranet reflects your business and its unique character.

-A Claromentis digital workplace is a holistic platform consisting of multiple productivity apps.
-And yes, that means a holiday planner, social tools, and enterprise search are available as standard.
+A Claromentis digital workplace is a holistic platform consisting of intranet apps, project management tools, e-forms and workflows software, task management, and a Learning Management System.
+We also provide holiday management software, social tools, and enterprise search – which are missing from Sharepoint – as standard.

 Unlike SharePoint, your teams don’t need a technical background or specialist knowledge to use Claromentis.
 There is no limitation on who can manage your intranet; employees from absolutely any area of your company, from human resources, to marketing, and IT can get involved.

-Like SharePoint, Claromentis provide two flexible hosting options: SaaS (hosting in the cloud), and on-premise (hosting on your infrastructure).
+Like SharePoint, Claromentis provides two flexible hosting options: cloud-based and on-premise.
 Unlike SharePoint, Claromentis will do all the setup for you, whichever hosting option you go for.